MS-DOS and Windows command line msav command

-The msav command is an external command and is available in the below Microsoft operating systems.
+Msav is an external command and is available for the following Microsoft operating systems.

 Scans your computer for known viruses.